 As for Nigeria's Yorubá, rhythm and drums are essential to the traditional religion that continues to be practices alongside of Christianity and the Moslem religion.
 They are also a key element in social life.

-If you would prefer to purchase individual episodes on DVD, we have one episode that should be available before the end of November, and a second by early 2023.
+If you would prefer to purchase individual episodes on DVD, we have one episode that should be available by the end of January 2024, and a second by the end of 2024.
 The rest will come in good time!
 You can always send us a Purchase Order, or buy through PayPal, or (soon) through one of our distributors.